kevinbeaty/hamburger/README.md

     // argument and any additional arguments following the
     // first, i.e, `path.join(dir, 'input.txt)`.
 The result
     // of this function is threaded to the first argument
-    // of the next function
+    // of the next task
     (path.join, 'index.txt')

-    // readFile is a promisified version of fs.readFile
+    // `readFile` is a promisified version of `fs.readFile`.
-    // It is a function so it is called with the result
+    // Since it is a function, it is called with the result
-    // of the previous task as first argument and remaining
+    // of the previous task arguments:
+    //
+    // readFile(path.join(dir, 'input.txt'))
-    // arguments: `readFile(path.join(dir, 'input.txt'))`
+    //
     // This returns a promise which will be resolved before
-    // calling the next task
+    // threading into the next task
     (readFile, {encoding: 'utf8'})

     // Since the previous task returned a promise, it must